fatred/problemofnetworkdotcom/content/posts/bootstrapping-hashi-vault/index.md

 ### Vault Docker

 If you want to have something closer to a UAT instance that is a little more persistent, you will need to setup something more real than `vault server -dev`.
+Honestly I would want TLS on something "real", but thats a level of faff i'm not up for today.
+Again, I expect I will come back to this for a "more prod like" setup later.

 My goto here is the official docker image and a couple of docker volumes.
 Here is a basic docker-compose.yml you can use (hat tip to [this blog](https://ambar-thecloudgarage.medium.com/hashicorp-vault-with-docker-compose-0ea2ce1ca5ab) for some starter hints)